gslack-app/sheet-api/docs/resources.md

 - Formats date according to specification described in Java SE SimpleDateFormat class.
 Please visit the specification at http://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html
 - For string format, performs sprintf-like string formatting using '%'-style format strings.

+## Data Validation

+Data validation is focused on verifying an atomic data item.

+### Basic Type Validators

+- boolean
+- date
+- number
+- string
+- empty - valid if value is null or undefined
+- regexp
+- required - valid if value is not null and not empty

+### Composite Type Validators

+- arrayOf(v:Validator) - valid if value is an array where every element is validated by v
+- oneOf(...refs:[]any) - valid if value is strictly deeply equal to any element of refs
+- optional(v:validator) - valid if value is either validated by v or null/undefined

+### Logical validators

+- and(...vs:[]validator) - valid if value is validated by every validator of vs
+- or(...vs:[]validator) - valid if value is validated by every validator of vs
+- not(v:validator) - valid if value is invalidated by v
+- is(ref:any) - valid if value is strictly deeply equal to ref

+### Examples

+- string('I am a string')
+- or(string, number)
+- and(string, regex(/abc/i))
+- optional(string)
+- is('test')
+- oneOf('apple', 'beer')
+- arrayOf(string)